 Adding Drop Shadows to Your Real Estate Photography in Photoshop

 Realism, depth, and perspective are just some of the words that will probably describe how an image in real estate photography can exude more impact.
 A photo that presents itself as a 3-dimensional image compared to a flat 2D render would more likely gain a better following as a result of appealing to aesthetic perceptions.
 Drop shadows is a perfect way to put that perspective in place.
-This technique that is available in most real estate photo editing software enables objects and elements to pop out, creating a distinction between two different planes of sight.
+This technique that is available in most realty editor software enables objects and elements to pop out, creating a distinction between two different planes of sight.

 Concept of Drop Shadows

 The drop shadow feature in real estate photography through enhancement creates an impression of something being on a different planar view.
 It helps people visualize where the object is situated and creates a separation between the wall and the ground.
 Another benefit of drop shadows is its ability to recreate a realistic image that casts shadows if there is a viable source of light.
 For instance, windows or interior ceiling lights.

 There are other types of shadows which you may encounter during the enhancement process.
 The first is natural shadows drawn out from real estate photography.
 Natural shadows require no major enhancement through real estate photo editing software unless there is an itch to make them look deeper.
 Reflective shadows on the other hand are the reflects generated by windows or furniture which have a glistening surface.
 These are also enough to trigger a cognitive response from people who can interpret these objects in a 3-dimensional plane of existence.

 This mini guide on how to tinker around your real estate photo editing software will teach you how to create drop shadows.
 It is important to keep in mind that while real estate photography might already provide the ample depth in perspective, it is always good to watch out for the imperfections and pockets of doubt that could put reputations at jeopardy.

 - Create a copy of the photo as a new layer.